rlsummerschool/practical-sessions/README.md

 To execute parts of this package, it is necessary to enter the virtual environment for each new shell.
 Depending on the installation method, the commands are `poetry shell` or `source <path>/bin/activate`.
-Now, we can now lauch the notebooks server with `python -m notebook` from the current directory.
+Now, we can now lauch the notebooks server with `python -m notebook notebooks` from the current directory.